 1. In the Downloads folder, look for a ZIP file.
-The exported video file name is based on the camera name and includes the event date and time in Coordinated Universal Time (UTC).
+The exported video file name includes "alto-recording-service" plus the camera name, and the event date/time in Coordinated Universal Time (UTC).

 Double-click on the ZIP file to reveal the contents of the file.
 Notice that the ZIP file contains an HTML file (the player) and an MP4 file (the video file).